 Bradwell Power Generation Company Limited, China General Nuclear Power Corporation and our group companies in the UK (collectively “we“, “us“) take the security and privacy of data seriously.
 We need to gather and use certain information or ‘data’ about you in order to manage our relationship with you and comply with our legal obligations.
 In addition, we are also required to comply with our legal obligations under applicable privacy laws, including the European Union’s General Data Protection Regulations (“GDPR“), and local laws which implement it in the United Kingdom.

-It does not apply to information we collect through means other than our website, external visitors to our facility or to our employees, to whom we make available separate privacy notices.
+It does not apply to information we collect through means other than our website, external visitors to our facilities or to our employees, to whom we make available separate privacy notices.

 If you have any questions or concerns about our use of your personal information, then please contact us using the contact details provided at the bottom of this Privacy Notice.

 What do we do?

 We design, build and operate nuclear power stations in the UK.
 Security is therefore essential to the operation of our facilities and we must operate comprehensive security and monitoring systems in order to protect our facilities.